LGBTQ rights in Russia: Public opinion

-Russia has traditionally been socially conservative on LGBT rights, with 2013 polls indicating a large majority of Russians oppose legal recognition of same-sex marriage, and support for laws restricting the distribution of "propaganda" that promotes non-traditional sexual relationships.
+Russia has traditionally been socially conservative on LGBTQ rights, with 2013 polls indicating a large majority of Russians oppose legal recognition of same-sex marriage, and support for laws restricting the distribution of "propaganda" that promotes non-traditional sexual relationships.

 In May 2019, a Levada Center survey showed that 47% of Russian respondents agreed that "gays and lesbians should enjoy the same rights as other citizens," while 43 percent disagreed, a rise from 39% in 2013.
 It is noted that this figure has become the highest since 2005, when 51% of respondents spoke in favor of equal rights.
 However, despite the increased tolerance, 56% of respondents responded that their attitude towards homosexuals was negative.
 Another survey conducted in September 2021 revealed a decrease in the number of Russians who support equal rights for gays and lesbians to 33%, while 59% disagreed.

 In 2019, a poll showed that only 2% would show interest and a willingness to communicate if the neighbour was a homosexual couple or a member of a religious sect, the last of the category of people presented.

 A 2022 survey found that 74% of Russians said homosexuality should not be accepted by society (up from 60% in 2002), compared to 14% who said that homosexuality should be accepted by society.
 In a 2015 survey of 2,471 Russians, 86% said homosexuality should not be accepted by society.
 In a 2007 survey, 68% of Russians said homosexuality is always wrong (54%) or almost always wrong (14%).
 In a 2005 poll, 44% of Russians were in favour of making homosexual acts between consenting adults a criminal act; at the same time, 43% of Russians supported a legal ban on discrimination on the basis of sexual orientation.
 In 2013, 16% of Russians surveyed said that gay people should be isolated from society, 22% said they should be forced to undergo treatment, and 5% said homosexuals should be "liquidated".
 In Russian psychiatry, Soviet mentality about homosexuality has endured into the present day.
 For instance, in spite of the removal of homosexuality from the nomenclature of mental disorders, 62.5% of 450 surveyed psychiatrists in the Rostov Oblast view it as an illness, and up to three-quarters view it as immoral behavior.
 The psychiatrists sustain the objections to pride parades and the use of veiled schemes to lay off openly lesbian and gay persons from schools, child care centres, and other public institutions.
-A Russian motorcycle club called the Night Wolves, which is closely associated with Russian President Vladimir Putin and which suggests "Death to faggots" as an alternate name for itself, organised a large Anti-Maidan rally in February 2015 at which a popular slogan was "We don't need Western ideology and gay parades!"
+A Russian motorcycle club called the Night Wolves, which is closely associated with Russian President Vladimir Putin and officially suggests "Death to faggots" as an alternate name for itself, organised a large Anti-Maidan rally in February 2015 at which a popular slogan was "We don't need Western ideology and gay parades!"